Phoenix (1980 video game): Development

 An Italian arcade cabinet of Phoenix.
 The game was distributed in Japan and Europe before its release to American arcades.

 In the late 1970s and early 1980s, several game companies made outer-space themed shooter games, which involved players destroying alien space fleets.
 These games generally shared the traits of enemies slowing approaching towards the player from the top of the screen and attacking the player.
 Phoenix was one of the games following this trend.

-Phoenix was initially developed in Japan.
-Japanese creators of video games were often denied credit for work by their companies out of fear they would go and work for rivals.
-The original developer of Phoenix is unknown.
-The rights to the game for distribution were owned by several companies, including Amstar Electronics who were based in Phoenix, Arizona.
-Centuri entered into a licensing agreement with Amstar Electronics to release Phoenix in the United States, Canada, and Central and South America.
-Centuri had previously been Allied Leisure Industries, with Ed Miller becoming the company's president in 1980.
-Prior to working at Centuri, Miller had worked for Taito, where he had arranged a deal with to license Space Invaders (1978) to Bally Manufacturing.
+Japanese video game developers were often denied credit for work by the companies they are subcontracted to out of fear they would go and work for rivals; Taito was notorious for denying credit to developers such as Toaplan and Visco Corporation.
+Taito is credited as the copyright holder for the Japanese version.
+Nova Apparate released the game in Germany.
+Tokyo-based G.G.I.
+Corporation, a developer who also developed Espial for arcades, is credited in this version.
+The North American rights were sold to Amstar Electronics, a company based in Phoenix, Arizona.
+Centuri entered into a licensing agreement with Amstar Electronics to release Phoenix in the United States, Canada, and Central and South America in 1981.
+Centuri president Miller had worked for Taito before working at Centuri.
+The game's developer remained a mystery due to the credits being overwritten by rights owners.
+Graeme Mason of Retro Gamer magazine theorized that the developer could be Tehkan, due to the game's visual similarities to Pleiades (1981).

-In 1982, Atari received a four-year contract to distribute all current and future Centuri arcade games outside of the arcade systems, and the first three games announced were ports of the games Vanguard (1981), Challenger (1981) and Phoenix.
-The Atari port of the game was made by John Mraceck and Michael Feinstein.
+In 1982, Atari received a four-year contract to port arcade games that Centuri had acquired to home video game consoles.
+The first three games announced were ports of the games Vanguard (1981), Challenger (1981) and Phoenix.
+The Atari port of the game was made by John Mraceck and Michael Feinstein who were working at General Computer Corporation..
 Mraceck was a junior at MIT at the time and made the game as part of his internship.
 It was developed in mid-1982.
 Mraceck said that they had to cut over one-third of their original code to fit the game on the cart.
 The two developers were limited to 8 KB rom cartridge for the game.
 The Atari 2600 version is missing elements from the arcade original, such as the ability to save high scores, the music, the star field background, numerals representing points when a bird is hit, the smaller birds appearing around the mothership, and has fewer enemies appear on the screen.
 The music used in the arcade version includes "Romance de Amor", which is played when the game starts and "Für Elise" which is played when a player completes a level.